yizhong187/CVWO/README.md

    - Response: User information, with JWT.

 3. Review user
-   - Decription: Review the existing logged in user details.
+   - Decription: Review the details of the existing logged in user.
    - Method: 'GET'
    - Endpoint: '/user'
    - Response: User information.

+4. Review user posts.
+   - Decription: Review all posts (threads and replies) of the existing logged in user.
+   - Method: 'GET'
+   - Endpoint: '/user/posts'
+   - Response: One list of threads and one list of post.

-4. Update user
+5. Update user
    - Description: Update the details of the existing logged in user.
    - Method: 'PUT'
    - Endpoint: '/user'